shtnkgm/about/README.md

 # about
 Shota Nakagami

-I'm a Software Engineer of @yahoojapan and an individual iOS Developer.
+ - a Software Engineer of @yahoojapan
-I have developed extensively for the iOS platform since 2011.
+ - developed extensively for the iOS platform since 2011

 ## Personal Works
 I have released some camera applications on AppStore.